-All the slots of CET-2018 were marked by exams which were on the difficult side.
-In general, the exam was more difficult than CET-2016 but easier than CET 2017
+All the slots of CET-2019 were marked by exams which were on the difficult side.
+In general, the exam was more difficult than CET-2018.

-Furthermore, like CET 2017, CET-2018 all the slots were divided into the following four sections.
+CET-2019 , like in the earlier years, were divided into the following four sections:

 |Test Area||Number of questions|

 |Test of Verbal Ability/Reading Comprehension||50|

 |Test of Logical Reasoning||75|

 |Test of Abstract Reasoning||25|